chdraeger/predict-albedo/README.md

 # Predict mountain glacier albedo values
 ### Train, validate and test neural network models for albedo prediction with MODIS data

-Code for the albedo prediction in the study of Draeger et al. (2024), *Assessing the impact of calibration and albedo models on regional glacier modeling with surface energy balance in southwestern Canada* **(under review)**
+Code for the albedo prediction in the study of Draeger et al. (2024), *Reconstruction and attribution of glacier mass changes across Western Canada from physics-based and neural network models* **(under review)**

+**Please cite this paper when using the code.**

 Below is a short guide to the data used, and for reproducing the training and testing.